Raising Money for

 A Randomized, Placebo-controlled, Double-blind, Proof of Concept Study of the Safety and Efficacy of Autologous Stromal Vascular Fraction Cells in Patients with Moderate to Severe Chronic Migraine Headache, Wayne Thomas, PhD, Cell Innovations, Australia.
 (Cancelled)

-Bringing Relief to Adolescents Naturally with Melatonin (BRAiN-M study), Amy Gelfand, MD, UC San Francisco, CA.
+Bringing Relief to Adolescents Naturally with Melatonin (BRAiN-M study), Amy Gelfand, MD, University of California, San Francisco

 Failed to create a human model for testing drug candidates.
 Found that drug induced migraine attacks did not respond the same way to sumatriptan as spontaneous attacks.
 Unable to identify specific biomarkers for migraine.